If you're an exporter you must use the National Export System (NES) to declare your exports to countries outside the EU.

 - NES Helpdesk

-Once HMRC has made the fallback decision you’ll need to give 3 key documents to customs.
-These can all be downloaded or faxed through from the NES Helpdesk on request.
+Once HMRC has made the fallback decision you’ll need to give 3 important documents to customs.
+These can all be downloaded or faxed from the NES Helpdesk on request.
 You should hold master copies of these 3 forms in case of a systems failure:

-Complete a C130EX, as P2P can only be given once this is received.
-A P2P manually issued by HMRC won’t guarantee that export loaders will be able to process and ship the consignments, for example, if their own inventory linked systems are still working.
+Complete a C130EX, as permission to progress can only be given once this is received.
+Permission to progress manually issued by HMRC will not guarantee that export loaders will be able to process and ship the consignments, for example, if their own inventory linked systems are still working.
 This is a commercial matter outside of HMRC’s control.